imanftma/BERT_sentiment_analysis/README.md

 # BERT_sentiment_analysis
 This project involves building & comparing different approaches for sentiment analysis of tweets.
-Tweets are scraped using 'snscrape' for different hashtags.
+Tweets are scraped using **snscrape** library for different hashtags.
 The 2 approaches are:
 1. Machine Learning Models (KNN,SVC, Random Forest, Decision Tree, Naive Bayes)
 2. BERT (Bidirectional Encoder Representations from Transformers)